Espanto II: Professional wrestling career

-Initially he had been trained for Olympic style wrestling as well as Greco-Roman wrestling by a Torreó-based wrestler known as Machist.
-In 1952 Cisnero made his debut as a luchador in San Pedro, Coahuila after training with wrestler El Buitre.
-He began as an enmascarado, or masked wrestler known as "La Furia" ("the Fury").
-In his debut he teamed up with La Hiena Emmascarada, wrestling the team of Pokarito Ramírez and Ventarrón.
-Cisnero earned five Mexican peso for the match.
-He would late adopt a different ring name, becoming known as "Toro" Cisnero.
-While working as "Toro" Cisnero he began teaming up with Torbellino Vázquez, his childhood friend Eusebio Vázquez who had become a luchador as well.
+Initially, he had been trained for Olympic style wrestling and Greco-Roman wrestling by a Torreó-based wrestler known as Machist.
+In 1952, Cisnero made his debut as a luchador in San Pedro, Coahuila, after training with wrestler El Buitre.
+He began as an enmascarado ("masked wrestler") known as "La Furia" ("the Fury").
+In his debut match, Cisnero teamed with La Hiena Enmascarada in a loss to Pokarito Ramírez and Ventarrón, earning five Mexican pesos afterwards.
+He would later adopt a new ring name, "Toro" Cisnero, and began teaming with Torbellino Vázquez, his childhood friend Eusebio Vázquez, who had become a luchador as well.

-In the late 1950s Vázquez adopted a new ring character, the masked wrestler, character El Espanto ("the Terror" or "The Horror").
-As El Espanto he would wear all black and white ring gear, including a black mask with a broad, white cross on the front of the mask.
-A few months later Cisnero was given the character "Espanto II" (with Vázquez becoming "Espanto I") and thus the team of Los Hermano Espantos ("The Terror brothers") or Los Espantos was created.
-Ramos recommended Espanto I to the Mexico City promoters of Empresa Mexicana de Lucha Libre ("Mexican Wrestling Enterprise"; EMLL) where he made his EMLL debut on December 16, 1959 in EMLL's Arena Coliseo.
-While Espanto I worked in Mexico City, Espanto II was gaining more experience locally before being called up to Mexico City as well.
-Los Hermanos Espanto made their debut as a team on January 24, 1961, winning a tag team tournament in their debut by defeating Tony López and Kiko Córcega in the finals.
-As a team they would remain undefeated for 34 weeks in a row on EMLL's regular Tuesday night show.
-Due to their success and fan reaction Los Espantos soon started working regularly on EMLL's Friday night Super Viernes show, EMLL's main show.
-During their run as a team they wrestled against Lou Thez, the visiting NWA World Heavyweight Champion, with Thez teaming up with Blue Demon on one occasion and Huracán Ramírez on another.
+In the late 1950s, Vázquez adopted a new masked ring character, El Espanto ("The Terror" or "The Horror"), donning all-black and white ring gear, including a black mask with a broad, white cross on the front of the mask.
+A few months later, Cisnero was given the character "Espanto II" (with Vázquez becoming "Espanto I"), and thus the team of Los Hermano Espantos ("The Terror Brothers"), or Los Espantos, was created.
+Ramos recommended Espanto I to the Mexico City promoters of Empresa Mexicana de Lucha Libre ("Mexican Wrestling Enterprise"; EMLL), where he made his EMLL debut on December 16, 1959, at Arena Coliseo.
+While Espanto I worked in Mexico City, Espanto II gained more experience locally before being called up to Mexico City as well.
+Los Hermanos Espantos made their debut as a team on January 24, 1961, winning a tag team tournament by defeating Tony López and Kiko Córcega in the finals.
+They would remain undefeated for 34 weeks in a row on EMLL's regular Tuesday night show.
+Due to their success and fan reaction, Los Espantos soon started working regularly on EMLL's main Friday night show, Super Viernes.
+They wrestled against visiting NWA World Heavyweight Champion Lou Thesz, with Thesz teaming up with Blue Demon on one occasion and Huracán Ramírez on another.